-RSI If the RSI is located in the IB, an update 1. changes to the format

-to the RSI which has an effect on of the table that do not

-(If the IB is not an participants' safety and/or safety affect the expected SARs

-SmPC, it shall contain a reporting and expectedness assessment:

-clearly identifiable RSI 2. slight modification of

-section (82)) i. addition of new expected SAR exposure rates that do not

-PTs, result in a change in the

-ii. change of the frequency of category of frequency

-expected SARs, without the addition of

-iii.
-MedDRA updates having an new expected SARs

-impact on participants' safety and/or and/or new preferred

-on safety reporting and terms (PTs)

-expectedness assessment (e.g. new terms (1 19)

-preferred term (PT)s listed in the

-RSI)

-If the DCI is contained in the CmDC care

-If the RSI is contained in the SmPC, any

-update of section 4.8. of the SmPC with

-an impact on safety and/or safety

-reporting and expectedness assessment

-(e.g. addition of a new term)
+RSI (If the IB is not an SmPC, it shall contain a clearly identifiable RSI section (82)) reporting and expectedness assessment: 1. changes to the format of the table that do not affect the expected SARs 2. slight modification of exposure rates that do not result in a change in the category of frequency without the addition of new expected SARs and/or new preferred terms (PTs) If the RSI is contained in the SmPC, any update of section 4.8. of the SmPC with an impact on safety and/or safety reporting and expectedness assessment (e.g. addition of a new term)